 Calculating propulsion power

-Propulsion power of a multi screw or multi propulsion vessel less than 35 metres operating in the exclusive economic zone (EEZ) is equal to the maximum continuous rated power of the vessel’s largest propulsion unit as recorded on the vessel’s certificate of survey or certificate of operation.
+Propulsion power of a vessel less than 35 metres is equal to the maximum continuous rated power of the vessel’s largest propulsion unit as recorded on the vessel’s certificate of survey or certificate of operation.

-For any other vessel (single screw, longer than 35 metres, or operating beyond the EEZ), the propulsion power is equal to the total of the combined maximum continuous rated output power of all the vessel’s main propulsion machinery as recorded on the vessel’s certificate of survey or certificate of operation.
+For vessels longer than 35 metres the propulsion power is equal to the total of the combined maximum continuous rated output power of all the vessel’s main propulsion machinery as recorded on the vessel’s certificate of survey or certificate of operation.